 Income Brackets and Rising Health Costs

-As care cost rise, people are steering away from the doctors and hoping for the best on their own.
+As care costs rise, people are steering away from the doctors and hoping for the best on their own.

-All three income brackets will see an effect as the costs of healthcare rises.
+All three income brackets will see an effect as the costs of healthcare rise.
 Within each income bracket, rates have gone up anywhere from 7-11%.

 Delaying healthcare isn’t just for low-income individuals.
 People of all income brackets make up a percentage of American adults postponing healthcare.